spaceandtimelabs/blitzar-rs/docs/commitments/update_commitments.md

 This function updates the `commitments` data according to:

-1. If the data input is either a [DenseSequence](../sequence/struct.DenseSequence.html) or a [Scalar], then:
+1. If the data input is either a [crate::sequences::DenseSequence] or a [curve25519_dalek::scalar::Scalar], then:

 ```text
 let partial_commitments = CompressedRistretto::zero();